 During the third quarter of 2006, we completed the asset exchange and substitution pursuant to the Asset Exchange and Substitution Agreement with UHS whereby we agreed to terminate the lease between us and Chalmette and to transfer the real property assets and all rights attendant thereto (including insurance proceeds) of Chalmette to UHS in exchange and substitution for newly constructed real property assets owned by UHS ("Capital Additions") at Wellington, Bridgeway and Inland Valley, in satisfaction of the obligations under the Chalmette lease.
-The Capital Additions consist of properties which were recently constructed on, or adjacent to, facilities already owned by us as well as a Capital Addition at Inland Valley which is currently under construction and expected to be completed during 2007.
-UHS is obligated to complete the Inland Valley Capital Addition or, subject to our approval, offer to either provide alternative substitution property or pay to us an amount in cash equal to the substitution value of the Capital Addition.
-In the event the ultimate construction costs related to the Inland Valley Capital Addition exceed \$11.0 million, the excess will be paid in cash by us to UHS and UHS will pay incremental rent on the excess at a rate equal to the prevailing five-year treasury rate plus 200 basis points at the time of funding (minimum rate 6.75%).
-Our future net income will include approximately \$1.0 million of additional property recovered from UHS as the additional construction costs are incurred by UHS related to the Inland Valley Capital Addition, up to the \$11.0 million of estimated total cost of construction.
+The Capital Addition consist of properties which were recently constructed on, or adjacent to, facilities already owned by us as well as a recently constructed Capital Addition at Inland Valley which was completed and opened during the third quarter of 2007.
+Since the ultimate construction costs related to the Inland Valley Capital Addition have exceeded the \$11.0 million agreed upon threshold, during the third quarter of 2007, the Asset Exchange and Substitution Agreement with UHS was amended to eliminate the inclusion of the Inland Valley ICU project.
+The total cost of the 44-bed expansion project is approximately \$11.7 million.
+Pursuant to the terms of the Asset and Exchange Agreement, the \$700,000 of cost in excess of the \$11.0 million threshold has been/will be paid to UHS in cash and UHS will pay incremental rent on the \$700,000 excess cost (\$600,000 of which has been paid as of September 30, 2007) at a rate equal to the prevailing five-year treasury rate plus 200 basis points at the time of final funding (minimum rate 6.75%).
+Final funding is expected to occur during the fourth quarter of 2007.
 The table below details the renewal options and terms for each of the four UHS hospital facilities:

-Hospital Name Type of Facility Annual Minimum Rent End of Lease Term Renewal Term (years) McAllen Medical Center Acute Care \$5,485,000 December, 2011 20(a) Wellington Regional Medical Center Acute Care \$3,030,000 December, 2011 20(b) Southwest Healthcare System, Inland Valley Campus Acute Care \$2,597,000(d) December, 2011 20(b) The Bridgeway December, Behavioral Health \$ 930,000 2014 10(c)
+Annual Renewal Hospital Name Type of Facility Minimum Rent End of Lease Term Term (years) McAllen Medical Center Acute Care \$5,485,000 December, 2011 20(a) Wellington Regional Medical Center Acute Care \$3,030,000 December, 2011 20(b) Southwest Healthcare System, Inland Valley Campus Acute Care \$2,597,000(d) December, 2011 20(b) The Bridgeway December, Behavioral Health \$ 930,000 2014 10(c)

-(a) UHS has four 5-year renewal options at existing lease rates (through 2031).

-(b) UHS has two 5-year renewal options at existing lease rates (through 2021) and two 5-year renewal options at fair market value lease rates (2022 through 2031).

-(c) UHS has two 5-year renewal options at fair market value lease rates (2015 through 2024).

-(d) Excludes potential incremental rent, if any, on Capital Addition in excess of \$11.0 million.
+- (a) UHS has four 5-year renewal options at existing lease rates (through 2031). - (b) UHS has two 5-year renewal options at existing lease rates (through 2021) and two 5-year renewal options at fair market value lease rates (2022 through 2031). - (c) UHS has two 5-year renewal options at fair market value lease rates (2015 through 2024). - (d) Excludes incremental rent on the \$700,000 of Capital Addition cost in excess of \$11.0 million.